Ahmet Kural: Violence against women

 From time to time, Kural's name has appeared in the media in relation to his acts of violence against women.
 In September 2014, he broke the finger of his friend, Naz Çekem.
 In November 2018, singer Sıla accused Kural of physical and psychological violence.
 In accordance with law, the court issued a restraining order and ordered Kural to stay away from Sıla for three months.
 Kural denied the allegation that he used violence against Sıla at first, saying that he "only grabbed her arm", but later explained that there was a "scuffle" between them.
 In the lawsuit filed, it was demanded that he'd be sentenced to 1 year, 4 months and 20 days in prison.
 Kural's retrial began on 19 February 2021, with the prosecutor seeking up to 5 years in prison for him.

-Drunk driving accident
+Drunk driving incident

 In February 2020, Kural was involved in a chain reaction car crash with two other cars during which a person got injured.
-Kural was found to have a blood alcohol level of 1.85 per mille at the time of the accident.
+Kural was found to have a blood alcohol level of 1.85 per mille at the time of the crash.
 He was fined and his driver's license was suspended by the police for six months.